 firewall in standard mode, you will need access to the firewall

 CLI to respond to a prompt during bootup.
 Connect a console cable

-from the PA-3400 Series firewall to your computer.
+from the firewall console port to your computer.
 Once the firewall

 is powered on, use a terminal emulator such as PuTTY to access the

 watch for the following CLI prompt as the firewall boots:

 Do you want to exit ZTP mode and configure your firewall in standard mode (yes/no)[no]?

 The system will then ask you to confirm.
 Enter

 If you miss the above CLI prompt, you can